Do you have a Roth IRA with your favorite mutual fund company? Do you have several? How do you choose which investments to include in a Roth IRA?

-It has been a rocky road in Europe this summer and into the fall, but that does not mean that all international companies and their stocks are having a rough few quarters.
-Many financial planners have laid low in talking about developing markets, BRIC countries (Brazil, Russia, India, and China), and others lately.
-But, international companies cannot be ignored.
+It has been a rocky road in Europe this year, but that does not mean that all international companies and their stocks are doing badly.
+Many financial planners have laid low in talking about developing markets, BRIC countries (Brazil, Russia, India, and China) and others.
+But international companies cannot be ignored.

-One of the best investments to hold in your Roth IRAs is great dividend stocks.
+Among the best investments to hold in your Roth IRAs are great dividend stocks.
 I love companies that pay a dividend.
-Even when the stock market seems to be on a roller coaster, dividend stocks provide investors with a rate of return and an income while they wait for a stock’s share prices to improve again.
+Even when the stock market seems to be on a rollercoaster, dividend stocks provide investors with a rate of return and an income while they wait for a stock’s share prices to improve again.
 Maybe your chosen stock has been beat up by the overall market and caught up in the undertow, but with a good dividend payer, you can wait it out and earn a return in the process.

 Real Estate Investment Trusts (REIT)

 I’m personally not a big fan of gold because of its tremendous volatility.
 It makes me nervous, but there is definitely some rationale for owning a basket of precious metals.
-Precious metals can be a wide range of investment options from the allure of gold, silver, copper, and many other types of metals.
-It is often best to remember to keep these types of investments as a relatively small portion of your overall retirement portfolio.
-While these great investments to hold in your Roth IRA provide you with diversification and often move inversely stocks and other investments, they are still risky investments that you should not gamble your entire retirement on.
+Precious metals offer a wide range of investment options from the allure of gold to silver, copper and many other types of metals.
+Keep these types of investments as a relatively small portion of your overall retirement portfolio.
+While they provide you with diversification—and often move inversely to stocks and other more conventional portfolio choices—they are still risky investments that you should not gamble your entire retirement on.